Quickstart: Deploy Bicep files by using GitHub Actions

 Configure the GitHub secrets

 Create secrets for your Azure credentials, resource group, and subscriptions.
-You will use these secrets in the Create workflow section.
+You use these secrets in the Create workflow section.

 In GitHub, navigate to your repository.